-Every day in the office, I see the results of our technological culture.
+Every day in his Peoria chiropractic office, Dr. Kyle Johnson sees the results of our technological culture.
 It seems that our gadgets, devices, and machines force human beings into a very particular posture: hands far in front of the body, arms outstretched, shoulder blades to the sides of the back, head bowed, neck forward.
-If you were to add up the hours of the day in which you assumed this position, I presume that it would be a high proportion of your day.
+If you were to add up the hours of the day in which you assumed this position, it would likely be a high proportion of your day.

 Chiropractors have known for many years the devastating impact this simple posture can wreak on your neck, upper back, and lower back if the posture becomes a habit.
 If any postural habit is not countered by proper exercises and chiropractic care, it may cause wide-ranging symptoms.